beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

     'Env' => [
     	// (Note that we don't change the [FancyName] key.)
     	'Message' => 'This is staging',
+    	'HintColor' => '#ffffcc', // yellow in staging
     ],
 ];
 ```

-^ Next, in our "staging" override file, we're going to override the production value for `debug` to turn it on, and we're also going to override our unique message so we can provide a hint to users or admins about the current environment.
+^ Next, in our "staging" override file, we're going to override the production value for `debug` to turn it on, and we're also going to override our unique message and color so we can provide a hint to users or admins about the current environment.

 ^ Note that we have **not** overridden the `FancyName` of the app-- it will continue to use the value defined previously in the production config.